Recurrent or Persistent Pneumonia

 Repeated episodes of pneumonia or a single episode not clearing up raises a red flag that an underlying disease process may be present.
 Hence all children with recurrent or persistent pneumonia would need further evaluation.

 What are the causes of recurrent or persistent pneumonia?

 - Immune system disorder

 - Congenital cardiac defects

 - Recurrent aspiration

 - Foreign body in child’s airway

 - Abnormal airway anatomy like tracheomalacia, bronchomalacia etc

 - We would first take a history and examine your child in detail.
 All outside chest X-rays if they are available would be reviewed and a new chest x-ray if indicated would be obtained.

-- All children would not need all the mentioned investigations.
-They are decided on a case-to-case basis after looking at the child’s history, examination, old records and xrays.
+- Investigations are decided on a case-to-case basis after looking at the child’s history, examination, old records and xrays.

-- Further investigations might be required like a CT Scan of the chest; a flexible bronchoscopy, studies for gastro-esophageal reflux, swallow study, etc. Blood samples for immune deficiency work-up might be needed.
+- Further investigations might be required like a CT Scan of the chest; a flexible bronchoscopy, studies for gastro-esophageal reflux, sweat chloride, swallow study, etc. Blood samples for immune deficiency work-up might be needed.